GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ![C3 2015 GLANCE C3](/_files/land_cover/c3_l3-18.png)

-- As expected from the ``Level 1`` and ML validation results, C3 performs more consistently across both the ``Validation points`` and ``GLANCE datasets`` over all time periods compared to C2.
-- The ``Macro-Average`` should be interpreted as "unbiased" due to the highly skewed nature of the ``Validation points``.
+As expected from the ``Level 1`` and ML validation results, C3 performs more consistently across both the ``Validation points`` and ``GLANCE datasets`` over all time periods compared to C2.
+The ``Macro-Average`` should be interpreted as "unbiased" due to the highly skewed nature of the ``Validation points``.
 Since the validity of the ``Validation points`` is questionable, the classification metrics should be understood in relative terms showing the difference between C2 and C3, rather than the absolute performance of each.
-- The error propagation from the ``Level 1``, Urban, and Cultivated results is within expected limits.
+The error propagation from the ``Level 1``, Urban, and Cultivated results is within expected limits.

 #### Collection 3 Validation of Intermediate Products

+The below section provides a further breakdown for each intermediate product.

 **Urban Model**